Chef Job Outlook

 Chef Job Outlook, Forecasts and Facts

-- According to the BLS, the number of jobs for chefs and head cooks is expected to rise 10 percent through 2026, and food prep workers should see 8 percent job growth in the same time frame.
+- According to the BLS, the number of jobs for chefs and head cooks is expected to rise 10% through 2028, and food prep workers should see 8 percent job growth in the same time frame.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

 - The restaurant industry will continue to fuel U.S. employment in the year ahead as the nation's second-largest private sector employer.